Cândido de Faria

-Poster by Faria for La poule aux oeufs d'or (1905), a French silent film directed by Gabriel Moreau (?) and Gaston Velle for Pathé Frères.
+Poster by Faria for La poule aux oeufs d'or (1905), a French silent film directed by Gabriel Moreau (?) and Gaston Velle for Pathé Frères (printed by Affiches Faria).
 Collection EYE Film Institute Netherlands.

 Cândido Aragonez de Faria (artist's name Faria, 12 August 1849 in Laranjeiras, Sergipe (Brasil) – 17 December 1911 in Paris) was a Brazilian caricaturist, painter, lithographer and poster designer who emigrated to France in 1882.
 Faria designed posters for performers in café-chantants and the cinema but also for music scores (lithographies in small and large formats).
-The collective art work of his workshop, which continued after his death, was signed Atelier Faria.
+The collective art work of his workshop, which continued after his death, was signed Atelier Faria or Affiches Faria.